SourishPrasad/phishing-detector/README.md

 # 🛡️ Phishing Detector (Rule-Based)

-A lightweight **phishing URL detection tool** built using Python — runs locally in Termux (no data sent outside).
+A lightweight **phishing URL detection tool** built using Python.
-Designed for quick detection of suspicious links using rule-based scoring.
+Designed for quick detection of suspicious links using a rule-based weighted scoring system.

 ---